alessandropellegrini/personal-website/_main_pages/teaching.md

 Office Hours
 ------------

-Students office consulting is at:

-* ~~Tor Vergata (Viale del Politecnico 1), Ingegneria dell'Informazione Building, Room A1-05~~
-* Online (Microsoft Teams)

 Due to the Coronavirus pandemic, we can meet only online.
-In order to book an appointment, contact me on Teams.
+In order to book an appointment, contact me.

 Please note that if no student shows up at the beginning of the office hours, I might leave the office to carry out other tasks.